-At Beverly Hills Rhinoplasty Center, many of our patients approach us with a very common issue: a bulbous nose tip.
+At Beverly Hills Rhinoplasty Center, many of our patients approach us with a very common concern: a bulbous nose tip.

-Causes of a bulbous nose tip
+- Is a bulbous nose tip rhinoplasty safe and effective?

 - Oversized lower lateral cartilage — It may be that your nose has a larger lower lateral cartilage, which can lead to a pronounced nasal tip.

 - Convex nasal cartilage — Ideally, the lower lateral cartilage is either relatively flat or only slightly convex.
 People with a rounded nose tip, however, have cartilages that are especially rounded.

 - Cartilage position — If the cartilage is positioned more vertically than is ideal, it may make the nose tip fuller in appearance.

 - Tissue coverage — Excessive soft-tissue may be concentrated at the tip of the nose, thus causing the area to look more bulbous.